picandocodigo/List-Categories/readme.txt

 == Description ==

 Simple plugin to display categories in any post or page with a shortcode.
-It's basically a shortcode API interface to the [wp_list_categories](http://codex.wordpress.org/Template_Tags/wp_list_categories) WordPress function.
-So you can use any parameter from `wp_list_categories` in the shortcode.
+It's basically a shortcode API interface to the [wp_list_categories](https://developer.wordpress.org/reference/functions/wp_list_categories/) WordPress function.
+This means given any of the [parameters](https://developer.wordpress.org/reference/functions/wp_list_categories/#parameters) accepted by the function, you can pass it in as a shortcode parameter to the `categories` shortcode.

 Usage: